DeityVengy/Star-Wars-Genesis-Timeline/README.md

 ### 7 ADT
 - The Empire evacuates Rhen Var due to a Rakghoul outbreak, leaving behind a single forward base

+### 9 ADT
+- Rakghouls are now seen in countless settled systems across the Galaxy

 ### 10 ADT (9 years before Battle of Yavin)
 - The player character discovers an artifact